 Purchasing a house is a huge commitment.
 There are a lot of factors that go into the process of finding a new one.
-You’ve selected a house in Roanoke with the must-haves and might have made some compromises, but how do you know you’ve made the right choice?
+You’ve selected a house in Salem with the must-haves and might have made some compromises, but how do you know you’ve made the right choice?

 When you pull into your driveway, do you have a tiny sinking feeling that you wish you didn’t buy this house?
 Did you have a high-pressure deadline when you made your decision?
 Did you really do enough shopping to see all the possibilities?
 Did you explore different areas and keep an open mind, or did you only look in one location?
 Do you find that your house is really too small to be functional?
 Or do you think, why do I have so much space?
 These are all signs that you have buyer’s remorse.

 Eating ramen noodles almost every night in order to pay the mortgage was NOT what you had in mind when you pictured yourself as a homeowner.
 Is the house more of a fixer-upper than you realized?
 Did you end up putting more money into house repairs than you planned on?
 Maybe this house doesn’t allow for enough entertainment or savings as you hoped.
 Perhaps your homeowner’s insurance was more expensive than you planned.
 These are all signs that this house doesn’t fit your budget and you are probably living in the wrong house.

 Maybe the house does fit your budget, but what about the neighborhood?
 Are you able to hear the television over the neighbor’s blaring music?
 Is there a lot more traffic going by your house than you realized?
 Does the train wake you up way too early every morning?
 Do you find yourself shopping in stores you don’t like because your favorite chain grocery store is too far away now?
 These are all signs that your neighborhood might be an issue and may be living in the wrong house.